On the menu this week - sandwiches at Huda, cocktails at the Rose Garden and more for fall

 There's also fine art all throughout, as well as a gallery next door.

-The art is from artists from Columbia, where the owners are originally from.
+The art is from artists from Colombia, where the owners are originally from.

 All of their pastries are hand-made as well, and you can find top-notch coffee along with intricate dishes.